These quinoa stuffed mushrooms will remind you of Italian stuffed shells, but with a few ingredient swaps. They're vegetarian, vegan and gluten-free!

 So that's what we have today.
 Stuffed shells without ANY of the usual suspects…including the shells.
 Instead, it's quinoa stuffed mushrooms filled with a dreamy cashew + spinach ricotta, covered in a thick red sauce.
 Reminiscent of a childhood favorite, but reimagined.

-So nuts = good.
+So nuts = awesome.

 Can we all just take a moment and agree that the picture above really does look like a ricotta-spinach filling?
-It's amazing how after all this time of cooking with clean ingredients, my mind still plays tricks on me.
+It's amazing how after all this time of cooking with alternative ingredients, my mind still plays tricks on me.

 This recipe really couldn't be easier to make.
 As we've established, the “cheese” is a base of cashews with some nutritional yeast, lemon juice and a few other ingredients to give it a cheese-like flavor.
-Then mix that all up with some fresh, sautéed spinach, cooked quinoa and a few spices, and you've got the dreamiest vegan cheesy filling on your hands
+Then mix that all up with some fresh, sautéed spinach, cooked quinoa and a few spices, and you've got the dreamiest vegan cheesy filling on your hands.

-So if you have an Italian comfort food lover in your house, but you want something nutritious and delicious to serve, these quinoa stuffed shells need to go on the menu.
+So if you have an Italian comfort food lover in your house, but you want something delicious to serve, these quinoa stuffed shells need to go on the menu.
 I served mine with some pesto zucchini noodles and as a meal that I figured Matt would most certainly despise, his plate was cleared without any complaint.
 He gobbled it up and said he loved it.
 If we can convince him, I know you and your family will love it too.

 Your turn…